heroku/heroku-buildpack-python/Readme.md

 # Heroku Buildpack: Python
 ![buildpack_python](https://cloud.githubusercontent.com/assets/51578/13116296/5f4058f0-d569-11e5-8129-bffd7be091e6.jpg)

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps, powered by [pip](http://www.pip-installer.org/).
+This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps, powered by [pip](http://www.pip-installer.org/), and other excellent software.

-This buildpack supports running Django and Flask apps.
+Recommended web frameworks include Django and Flask.
+Recommended webserver is Gunicorn.
+There are no restrictions around what software can be used (as long as it's pip-installable).
+Web processes must bind to `$PORT`, and only the HTTP protocol is permitted for incoming connections.

 Usage
 -----